senthilcaesar/diabetes-nutrition-app/README.md

 - World Health Organization for diabetes management guidelines
 - OpenAI for providing the AI capabilities
-- Streamlit for the application framework
+- Streamlit for the application framework and hosting
 - Contributors and testers from diverse backgrounds who helped refine the cultural adaptations

 ## 📞 Contact